reb3cca/reb3cca.github.io/_posts/2017-01-24-why_did_you_decide_to_learn_software_development.markdown

 ---
 layout: post
-title:  "Why did you decide to learn software development?"
+title:  "Ugh, this question."
-date:   2017-01-24 05:34:20 +0000
+date:   2017-01-24 00:34:20 -0500
 ---

+*Why did you decide to learn software development?*

-Ugh, this question.
-I have been squirming for a week since I saw the required topic.
+I have been squirming ever since I saw this required topic.
 In person, I answer this differently depending on who asks it.
 The answer is not a lie; it’s just *a* truth:

 * To show my kids the importance of knowing how to code with whatever they pursue
 * Because I like a challenge